blue-marIin/trust-me-seal/README.md

 Navigate to the directory that `trustmeseal.exe` was run from, and go into `outputs/`.
 Double click to install `personal_certificate.p12`.
 When prompted for a password, enter the passphrase that was used for certificate generation.
 Leave everything else as default selections, and install.

 Do the same for `TRUSTED_ROOT.p12`, however when selecting which certificate store, choose 'Place all certificates in the following store' and hit 'Browse'.
 Select 'Trusted Root Certification Authorities', then OK.
 Continue with the rest leaving default selections and install.

-### Setting up C-Lodop to use OpenSSL

-Go into system tray, right click on C-Lodop icon.
-Hover over 'Extended', select SSL(https) Option...

-Navigate to the `output/printer` directory for each file and select the matching file.
-For the 'OpenSSL Key Password' field, type in the passphrase used at time of generating certificates.

 ---